Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

 SiPMs can exhibit both uncorrelated and correlated noise contributions.
 The dark count rate (DCR) is the main source of uncorrelated noise.
 Each dark count is initiated by a thermally-generated charge carrier, which triggers an avalanche in the active region through the same process as a photon-generated charge carrier; thus DCR events are indistinguishable from single photon signals.
 The DCR of the SiPM is expected to increase with $\Delta V$~\cite{NUV-HD-cryo}, since a higher $\Delta V$ increases the probability of an avalanche being triggered.
 The DCR is also expected to increase as a function of temperature.
 At higher temperatures, the DCR is dominated by field-enhanced thermal generation of charge carriers.
 However, below a certain temperature, the reduction of the DCR reaches a plateau, where the DCR becomes dominated by tunnelling effects that are weakly temperature dependent.

 We characterise the DCR of the NUV-HD-cryo SiPM using the unshadowing method, based on using the time distribution between two consecutive pulses described in \cite{UnshadowingMethod}.
-Given the incredibly low DCR of this technology, we also consider the time differences of pulses across separate waveforms, assuming that a negligible number of pulses are lost between waveforms.
-This assumption can be made due to the data being acquired using the Tetronix FastFrame Memory scheme~\cite{FastFrame} described earlier in Section~\ref{subsec:DAQ}, which has a maximum dead time of 2.5\ \textmu s.
+Given the incredibly low DCR of this technology, we need to consider the time differences of pulses across separate waveforms in addition to time differences within waveforms.
+Assuming a DCR of 5 mHz/mm$^{2}$ at 77 K~\cite{NUV-HD-cryo}, this corresponds to a DCR of 0.5 Hz for a single SiPM.
+If we were to acquire 600,000 randomly-triggered waveforms, we would expect only 30 dark counts.
+Thus, to only consider time differences within a waveform would require extremely long waveforms which is not feasible from a data acquisition perspective.
+We make the assumption that we lose a negligible number of pulses between waveforms as a result of acquiring the data using the Tektronix FastFrame Memory scheme~\cite{FastFrame} described earlier in Section~\ref{subsec:DAQ}, which has a maximum dead time of 2.5\ \textmu s per waveform segment.

-To select primary pulses for this analysis, we first apply the pulse finding algorithm to the data to identify all candidate $\geq$1 PE pulses.
-We also require that the time difference between the primary pulse and the previous pulse is $\geq$ 50~\textmu s.
-This cut is made to reduce the probability of the secondary pulse not being associated with the selected primary pulse to be negligible.
-Figure~\ref{F:DCR_32V} (left) shows the measured time distribution of consecutive pulses whilst the SiPM is operated at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V).
-The dip in the $dt$ distribution at close to the waveform acquisition window, 100~\textmu s, can be primarily attributed to a loss in the pulse finder efficiency for pulses that are spread across two continuous waveforms.
+To select primary pulses for this analysis, we make two requirements.
+First, we require $\mu_{\mathrm{SPE,amp}} - 3\sigma_{\mathrm{SPE,amp}} \leq A_{p_{i}} \leq \mu_{\mathrm{SPE,amp}} + 3\sigma_{\mathrm{SPE,amp}}$, where $A_{p_{i}}$ is the amplitude of the primary pulse, and $\mu_{\mathrm{SPE,amp}}$ and $\sigma_{\mathrm{SPE,amp}}$ are the SPE amplitude mean and standard deviation respectively.
+Secondly, we require that the time difference between the primary pulse and the previous pulse is $\geq$ 1 ms. This cut is made to reduce the probability of the secondary pulse not being associated with the primary pulse to be negligible, whilst only removing a very small fraction ($\sim$0.05\%\footnote{Based on the time between subsequent events following an exponential distribution for a random Poisson process, and assuming a rate of 5 mHz/mm$^{2} \equiv 0.5$ Hz.}) of DCR events.

+Figure~\ref{F:DCR_32V} (left) shows the measured time distribution of consecutive pulses whilst the SiPM is operated at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 6.3 V).
+The dip in the $dt$ distribution at close to the waveform acquisition window, 100~\textmu s, can be attributed to a loss in the pulse finder efficiency for pulses that occur near the end or beginning of waveform that may be partially cut-off, as well as from the dead time between waveforms itself, showing that the loss of pulses between waveforms is not necessarily negligible.
+We also observe that if we apply a stricter (larger) $dt$ cut between the primary pulse and the preceding pulse, the effect of the dip is slightly enhanced.